The St Louis Ghetto Tour

 Most of the shopping areas, restaurants, and other businesses have either gone elsewhere or completely went out of business.
 While, numerous neighborhoods are becoming more and more dilapidated and apartment complexes along West Florissant and in Spanish Lake are becoming more of the modern-day housing projects.

-St Louis Related Topics:
+The St Louis Ghetto Related Topics:

 *Note: All information is provided either through people of the community, outside sources, and/or research.
 Some information might not be current and/or 100% accurate.